 Buy the Book on Engraving Metals with Your Cricut Maker

-You can also buy my book, Engraving Metals with Your Cricut Maker for more jewelry techniques and project tutorials!
+For more jewelry techniques and project tutorials, you can also buy my book, Engraving Metals with Your Cricut Maker!

 This book solves the problems and expands the possibilities of engraving with your Cricut Maker.
 It also comes with free-filled engraving designs for each of the 7 projects featured in the book.